cncf/tag-security/Containerd/self-assessment.md

 **- Image Registries:**

-Role: Acts as repositories for container images, collaborating with containerd in tasks such as image pulling, pushing, and managing metadata.
+Role: Repositories for container images, providing storage and retrieval for containerd in tasks such as image pulling, pushing, and metadata management.
 Functionality: Stores and facilitates the distribution of container images, supporting seamless integration with containerd for efficient image management.
 Isolation: Maintains a separate identity to prevent unauthorized modifications.
 Implements access controls to secure image repositories.